patience4711/RPI-APS-inverters/README.md

 - charts of the production at multiple days are available
 - There is a page with statistic data available
 - The menu is only accessible from local network with login
+- software can be updated by uploading and installing a tar achive

 ## INSTALLATION
 Download the package and burn the image on an sd card.